-For the first instance of inappropriate behaviour, a child will receive a verbal warning from a member of staff.
-They will also be reminded of the School rules and how their behaviour was not in line with expectations.
+For the first instance of inappropriate behaviour, a child will receive a verbal warning via the dot system from a member of staff.
+They will also be reminded of the School expectations and how their behaviour was not in line with these.